-Adele done touring forever?
+Adele cancels final shows of her tour

 Adele may be leaving the spotlight for the foreseeable future, but she left the door open for another hello.

-"I will always comeback, and I will always write music," the star reportedly said as she left a packed stadium following her Wembley show on Wednesday night.
+"I will always come back, and I will always write music," the star reportedly said as she left a packed stadium following her Wembley show on Wednesday night.